 9.19.3.5.4 HCCA transfer rules for a VHT STA

 A VHT STA in a BSS that supports multiple channel widths is granted a TXOP for a specified duration and for a channel width that is equal to the channel width of the frame containing the QoS CF-Poll.
+During this TXOP, the STA shall not transmit in a channel width wider than that granted.

 During a TXOP obtained in this fashion, the STA shall not transmit in a wider channel width than that granted.